Mtillmann/responsive-style-attr/README.md

 # Responsive Style Attributes

 Control the responsive style of html elements without creating one-off classes and media queries in your stylesheets.
+[Here's a small demo](https://mtillmann.github.io/responsive-style-attr/).

 ## Installation